cboettig/labnotebook/_posts/2013-02-04-updates-across-various-projects.md

 ---

-At home after birth of Edward since Jan 19th, little time for research.
+At home after birth of Edward since Jan 19th, leaving little time for research.
 Assembled notes from a few side projects I've moved forward in the wee hours.
+Covers the past several days.

 XML and RDFa parsing